Code-Institute-Submissions/davidcalikes-mypse.ie/docs/TESTING.md

 * Can Access Logout Page -- The user can access the logout page via the nav bar.

-* Card Links -- The user is redirected to the login page if not authenticated or redirected to correct landing page for user type if authenticated if login card link is clicked.
+* Card Links -- The user is redirected to the login page if not authenticated or redirected to correct landing page for user type if authenticated when login card link is clicked.
 The user can access the about page from the about card link.

 * Can open footer links -- Footer links open in a new tab.